jamesreinders/learnsyclfast/prepare.md

 launching a Jupyter notebook by clicking the "Launch JupyterLab" in the upper right of the web page [console.cloud.intel.com/training](https://console.cloud.intel.com/training).

-2. Download a free copy of the SYCL book from [tinyurl.com/book-SYCL](https://tinyurl.com/book-SYCL).
+2. Download a free copy of the SYCL book (PDF format) from [tinyurl.com/book-SYCL](https://tinyurl.com/book-SYCL).